civanescu/stock-alerts/README.md

 ## This is an ongoing project that I'm doing in my spare time.

+The scope is to monitor stock market for specific stocks, to create alerts based on technical instruments, to make AI predictions.
+The ideea is that some persons invest in stocks just a side activity and we want to be able to alert them in time to protect their money or also maybe if they monitor some stock specifically to show when the market will become bullish.

 I planned the following phases:
 1. Create alerts based on technical signals, send by SMS or save in an Excel in a bucket.